j2-misc/AvernusWiki/content/3 - Session Notes/Session 12, 25 September 2024 - Forgotten Son.md

 "And who's this pawn?"
 Mekhi asked.

 "Nearby this [[Levistus's Emissary|Emissary]] is a [[Lake of Slime]].
 But the slime is not some harmless substance, but the decomposed slurry of... well... someone who Zariel has wronged.
-An offshoot stream of [[The Styx|The River Styx]] is what caused the decomposition, so if you can dam that stream, then you could use the help of the individual.
+An offshoot stream of [[The River Styx|The River Styx]] is what caused the decomposition, so if you can dam that stream, then you could use the help of the individual.
 I could help you with that, but what's in it for me?
 Can I have your goodwill, that we can work in an amicable alliance for the undermining of Zariel's rule?"

 Ilsa-vyx asked more about the entity, to which Levistus explained that they'd find an unlikely ally in [[Shummrath]].
 Then, when they return to the Emissary, Levistus would grant them a boon of his choosing.